 Legal Aid LaFayette

-The Indigent Project offers Legal Aid to no and low-income residents in the LaFayette who have experienced injury, loss, or damages in the following areas:
+The Indigent Project provides Legal Aid to low and no-income residents in the LaFayette who have suffered loss, injury, or damage in the following areas:

 The Indigent Project is committed to assisting individuals in LaFayette seeking Legal Aid who cannot afford legal help.
 Whether you have been injured in a car accident, big truck accident, or motorcycle accident, we aim to connect you with the vital legal resources you need to handle your situation and pursue justice.